Green Finance Research Advances 2025

 15:15 – 16:00 Keynote 1 – “Raising Climate Ambition: Financing The Next Generation of NDCs and the Finance to Deliver”

-Chair: Stephane Voisin, Institut Louis Bachelier, Director of Research
+Chair: Stephane Voisin, Director of Research at Institut Louis Bachelier,

 16:00 – 16:30 Coffee Break